We Know Fly Fishing

 Nymph patterns imitate the early life stage of various aquatic insects.
 Rocks and streambed sediments provide a safe environment that aquatic insects can avoid being swept downstream.
 Some species are capable of swimming about at a surprisingly brisk pace.
 Lakes and ponds provide the ideal environment for this behavior due to the lack of current.
 As with dry flies and streamers, some nymphs are imitations of a living insect, and others are not.

 The variety of fishing gear out there is staggering.
 And with all those gear choices come even more accessories.
 We cover all the must-have accessories like sunglasses, landing nets and fly boxes.
-But we also review everything from waders and boots, to float tubes and reels.
-We want to save you some cash by pointing you toward solid gear choices that you’ll only need to buy once.
+But we also review everything from the best fishing waders and boots, to float tubes and reels.
+We want to save you some cash by pointing you toward solid gear choices that perform and fit your budget.

 We do our best to dig into the details of what we consider to be the most reliable and best performing fly fishing gear out there.
 And while we are at it, provide a sense for why other gear didn’t make the cut.